Wilco Louw: Harlequins

 On 13 February 2020 Louw's signing for the 2020–21 season was announced by English Premiership Rugby club Harlequins.
 He started in the Premiership final and scored a try against Exeter on 26 June 2021 as Harlequins won the game 40-38 in the highest scoring Premiership final ever.

+Vodacom Bulls

+In July 2023, Louw returned to Pretoria, having signed with the Vodacom Bulls for the United Rugby Championship 2023-2024 season.
+On the move, Louw said, “It is exciting to be going back to South Africa and to be reunited with the Vodacom Bulls, I had an unbelievable time at Harlequins with great memories and hopefully we can make some great memories in Pretoria too.”
+He has expressed hopes of helping bring a championship home to the Bulls: “My rugby career started at the Bulls and I think it’s every rugby player’s dream to win a few trophies in their career, so I am very keen to join the team and work with great players and coaches to make that dream our reality.”

 International

 Louw was called up to the Springboks for the 2017 Rugby Championship following Coenie Oosthuizen's broken arm.
 Louw made his debut for the Springboks off the bench in the final round of the tournament which was a 24–25 loss to New Zealand.